-This Gluten-Free Irish Soda Bread has no yeast so is incredibly quick to make and this version also happens to be vegan and uses no xanthan gum.
+This Gluten-Free Soda Bread recipe uses no xanthan gum and is yeast-free so is incredibly quick to make.
+Since this version contains no buttermilk it also happens to be vegan.

-Irish Soda Bread has been the perfect antidote to my struggles.
+Step forward this wonderful Gluten-Free Soda Bread which will be the perfect antidote to your struggles.
 There is no yeast involved, no kneading, no rising and no complicated ingredients.
 It takes 15 minutes to mix up the dough and only 45 minutes in the oven.
 So that’s pretty much 1 hour from start to finish.

-Irish Soda Bread is a traditional very quick bread recipe which is made without yeast so there is no proving time to be considered.
+A traditional Irish Soda Bread is a very quick bread recipe which is made without yeast so there is no proving time to be considered.
 Instead the bread rises through the reaction of bicarbonate of soda and acidic buttermilk.

-Regular Irish Soda Bread uses a combination of buttermilk and bicarbonate of soda to create the rise.
+Regular soda bread uses a combination of buttermilk and bicarbonate of soda to create the rise.
 To make the recipe vegan (or if you don’t have any buttermilk to hand) you can use a non-dairy milk mixed with a little acid to create the same buttermilk effect.
 This recipe uses oat milk with apple cider vinegar but you can use any non-dairy milk and you can swap lemon juice in for the vinegar if that is what you have.

 The oat flour is the perfect light and fluffy texture for the bread, as well as providing a delicious oaty taste.
 You can substitute with sorghum flour if you can’t digest oats but some brands of sorghum flour can be a little gritty which does come through in this bread recipe since such a large amount is needed.